-Since 2011, the APEAM reforestation program has planted more than 2.2 million trees in Michoacán, Mexico, helping to mitigate the effects of unsustainable logging practices and restoring the area’s natural ecosystems and biodiversity.
+Since 2011, the APEAM reforestation program has planted almost 3 million plants and pine trees in Michoacán, Mexico, helping to mitigate the effects of unsustainable logging practices and restoring the area’s natural ecosystems and biodiversity.

 Over the last two decades, the natural ecology within the Mexican state of Michoacán has fallen under the threat of deforestation.
 As neighbors of this threatened ecosystem and as stewards of the environment, the Association of Avocado Exporting Producers and Packers of Mexico (APEAM) has shouldered the responsibility of giving back to the land and preserving the ecological treasures that characterize the region.

 More than 50% of the avocado producing regions in Michoacán (nearly 1.5 million acres) are covered by natural forests, jungles, and bodies of water.
 To support the local ecosystem, APEAM launched a reforestation initiative in 2011.
 Their efforts intend to mitigate the negative effects of unsustainable and illegal logging and to protect the diverse ecosystems existing within Michoacán.
-Over the last decade, APEAM has sown more than 2.2 million plants in an area larger than 4,250 American football fields.
+Over the last decade, APEAM has sown nearly 3 million plants and pine trees in an area larger than 5,500 American football fields.
 The program boasts an impressively high plant survival rate of 85%.

 To ensure this high survival rate, saplings are cultivated in nurseries before finding their home in the wild, where they are selectively planted with elevation and location in mind.
 The trees planted are a variety of different species native to the area, allowing the program to encourage and preserve the vast biodiversity found in Michoacán forests.

 The plants sown by APEAM enjoy an impressive 85% survival rate.